-The State Brickworks of the Department of Public Works of New South Wales has made available an undergraduate scholarship in Ceramic Engineering to the value of \$900 per annum.
+The State Brickworks of the Department of Public Works of New South Wales has made available an undergraduate scholarship in Ceramic Engineering to the value of \$900 per annum for students who are British subjects and who have satisfied the conditions for admission to the first year of the Ceramic Engineering course or who have completed the first year of the BSc course in Ceramic Engineering or some other programme of equivalent academic standard.

 The scholarship will normally be tenable for four years.

-Applicants must be British subjects and are expected to apply for a Commonwealth Scholarship to cover course and other University fees.
+Applicants are expected to apply for a Commonwealth Scholarship to cover course and other University fees.